emilwall/DescribeSML/README.md

 ================= *)
 ```

-It is a work in progress, developed as part of my thesis
+This testing framework was developed as part of my thesis
 [Rationales and Approaches for Automated Testing of JavaScript and Standard ML](https://github.com/emilwall/exjobb),
-which is also a work in progress.
+and not actively maintained.
+Feel free to add a pull request if you have made an improvement.

 DescribeSML uses the SML/NJ Compilation and Library Manager (CM), so there is a lot of flexibility
 regarding how to use it. [example-specs](example-specs) contains some example specs (tests)